EmCat2000/manual/01-blocks-scripts-and-sprites/index.md

 called, so, for example, the 100 lights up before the move.

 The speed of stepping is
-controlled by the slider\index{slider:stepping speed}.
+controlled by the slider\index{slider!stepping speed}.
 If you move the slider all the way to the left, the speed is zero, the pause button turns into a step button ![image134.png](assets/image134.png) <!--  style="width:0.29167in;height:0.16667in" / --> , and the script takes a single step each time you push it.
 The name for this is *single stepping.* \index{single